jannovergara/jannovergara.me/content/posts/2017-05-12---what-is-a-dns-and-how-does-it-work.md

 With these lookup processes, the resolving name server will be able to query the specific ANS and get the IP address.

 # Takeaway initiative
-_"HNo one saves us but ourselves.
+_"No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path. - Gautama Buddha"_